marmhm/KG-metadata-tool-usability-study/Usability_study_Introduction.md

-# Understanding Data and Knowledge Graphs
+# Motivation

 Data surrounds us every day.
-Scientists, cities, and companies all collect data — about weather, traffic, books, or research.
+Scientists, cities, and companies all collect data (e.g. about weather, traffic, books, or research).
 But before we can use any of this data for experiments, analysis, or machine learning, we have to **find it** and **understand what it contains**.
 Sometimes that is harder than it sounds.
 Many datasets are shared online with very little explanation.
 Without knowing who made them, what they describe, or whether we can reuse them, they remain hidden and unused.